What is alpha-1 antitrypsin and alpha-1 antitrypsin deficiency (Alpha-1)?

 In addition to the aforementioned general therapies for emphysema, treatment for individuals with emphysema due to Alpha-1 may include one specific treatment that is reserved for Alpha-1.
 This therapy is called augmentation therapy and involves the administration, currently by vein, of a purified form of the alpha-1 antitrypsin protein on a regular basis (e.g., usually weekly or monthly) in order to raise the levels in the bloodstream above the "protective threshold" value of 57 mg/dl.
 In this regard, augmentation therapy can be thought of as being similar to insulin therapy in diabetes.
 The condition results from the lack of this material and the treatment involves restoring the normal levels of the missing material by administering it.

 Studies to date have shown that intravenous augmentation therapy has so-called biochemical efficacy (i.e., that administering purified alpha-1 antitrypsin derived and purified from the blood of many donors can raise the bloodstream levels while preserving the ability of the infused material to inactivate neutrophil elastase).
-Although definite proof that intravenous augmentation therapy improves outcomes in recipients (i.e., slows the rate of decline of lung function, improves longevity) is not available, several supportive studies do suggest that such treatment is clinically effective.
+Although definite proof that intravenous augmentation therapy improves outcomes in recipients (i.e., slows the rate of decline of lung function, improves longevity) is not available from a single study, several supportive studies suggest overall that such treatment is clinically effective.